Vietnam deals with COVID-19 resurgence in May

 For the sake of safety, several schools in Quang Nam, Hanoi, and Thai Nguyen have switched to online learning.
 Entertainment businesses such as cinemas, spas, karaoke parlors, bars, and gyms in major cities have also suspended operations until further notice.

 Image credit: Ministry of Health

-Because of the latest loopholes in quarantine management, which could be causally linked to the latest COVID-19 case resurgence, the authorities have announced that changes to the procedures have been made.
+Because of the latest loopholes in their quarantine management, which could be linked to the latest COVID-19 case resurgence, the authorities have announced that changes to the procedures have been made.

 Starting from 4th May, people who’ve completed their quarantine period and have met safety conditions shall continue to remain in quarantine until further notice, says the Ministry of Health.

 Vietnam closes down businesses and schools as COVID-19 caseloads surge

 The COVID-19 situation does seem to be escalating as we’re seeing spikes in cases around various parts of the country.
 The resurgence of the pandemic has taken a toll on the country’s economy, which is still in the process of recovering.
 Closing down businesses time and time again is hard, but we need to abide by the safety rules for the sake of long-term safety.

 If you have returned from your holiday trips, act responsibly by declaring your travel history and health status.
 Meanwhile, refrain from going to crowded places and wear masks in public places at all times.
 Let’s all do our part to stay vigilant to keep ourselves and our loved ones safe.